swaptacular/swpt_ca_scripts/README.md

 would increase the number of sending queues for that peer to `3`.
 Note that you are not allowed to decrease this number.

-If you want to deactivate the given peer, you can run:
+If you want to deactivate this peer, you can run:

 ```shell
 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 --deactivate